paketo-buildpacks/upx/README.md

 # `gcr.io/paketo-buildpacks/upx`

-The Paketo UPX Buildpack is a Cloud Native Buildpack that providex UPX a tool that can be used to compress executables.
+The Paketo Buildpack for UPX is a Cloud Native Buildpack that providex UPX a tool that can be used to compress executables.

 ## Behavior